 - Mass Effect was banned because of a brief lesbian sex scene for all but around two days before being unbanned and given an M18 rating.
 This news story also brought us this video by the Media Development Authority, the people who banned it in the first place.

 - The website of Chick Publications, home to the infamous Chick tracts, is blocked.
-For example, a Christian couple was convicted of sedition and fined for distributing Chick tracts that portrayed Islam in a negative light.
+A Christian couple was convicted of sedition and fined for distributing Chick tracts that portrayed Islam in a negative light.

 - Like in China, many websites are blocked in Singapore by the Media Development Authority.
 The official websites of publications like Playboy and Penthouse are blocked, as well as "lifestyle sites" that condone homosexuality.
-Many pornographic video streaming tube sites, in particular anything under the new ".xxx" and ".sex" domain addresses being assigned to nsfw websites, are blocked as well.
+Many pornographic video streaming tube sites, in particular anything under the new ".xxx" and ".sex" domain addresses being assigned to NSFW websites, are blocked as well.
 As of late, though, the government has been considering lifting the ban (at least partially) in favour of end-user or service-provider based web filters.
+A Google Chrome extension can work around it anyway.

 - The Tintin comic book Tintin In The Congo is banned in South Africa, because of its racially outdated depiction of black people.
 In the rest of Africa, even Congo itself, the story is one of the most popular in the Tintin series.